 What you need to know before enrolling

-Beginning in 2020, Plans F and C, which cover the Part B deductible, will no longer be available to people newly eligible to Medicare after January 1 2020.
+Beginning in 2020, Plans F and C, which cover the Part B deductible, will no longer be available to people newly eligible to Medicare after January 1, 2020.
+If you became eligible for Medicare in 2019 or earlier, however, you can still enroll in Plan F in 2020 and beyond.
 Learn more about the elimination of Plan F for newly eligible enrollees—and whether you should slip in the door before it closes.

 Plan F vs. Plan G